-There are 10 car park spaces for home supporters and one car park space for away supporters in the vicinity of the stadium.
+There are 15 car park spaces for home supporters and six car park spaces for away supporters in the vicinity of the stadium.
 Wheelchair supporters have priority for these spaces.
 Contact the Disabled Liaison Officer for details of availability as prior booking is essential.
 Only telephone bookings are accepted.

-The designated area for both home and away supporters in wheelchairs is located in the Barry Kitchener Stand, Lower Tier.
+The designated area for home supporters in wheelchairs is located in the Barry Kitchener Stand, Lower Tier.
 This is the main stand.
-There are 78 wheelchair positions each with a seat for a personal assistant.
+There are 36 wheelchair positions each with a seat for a personal assistant.

 However, there is also an away supporters area with 17 spaces at the front of the Lower North Stand.
-Whilst this area is at pitch level, and there is the risk of being hit by the ball or getting wet if it rains, there is a good view with seats for personal assistants, and the feedback from away supporters is that the Lower North Stand is the preferred option.
+Whilst this area is at pitch level, and there is the risk of being hit by the ball or getting wet if it rains, there is a good view with seats for personal assistants.

 One personal assistant is admitted without charge with the wheelchair user.
 The personal assistant must obtain the relevant ticket from the Ticket Office, sit with the wheelchair user to provide support and service to them and enable them to access our facilities.

 Access to the wheelchair area in the main stand is through Gate W1 or Gate W14.
 A lift is available to the wheelchair area to the right of Gate W1 and to the left of Gate W14.
 The access to the lower north away area is through Gate W1.
 The seating is at pitch level so no lift is required.

 Contact the club to obtain tickets as prior booking is advisable.